-A discipline which has achieved mastery in modeling complex dynamical systems, is meteorological science (Lynch, Today's weather forecasts are 2006). usually fairly reliable and adapted to local conditions for up to ten days.
-However, according to the particular configuration of 'control parameters' sometimes practically no prediction is possible, sometimes very reliable predictions are possible for long periods.
-By analogy, for 'professional clients or some identities', given the dynamics of their interactions and/or constraints within their local environments, no forecast is possible. whereas for others it seems easy.
+A discipline which has achieved mastery in modeling complex dynamical systems, is meteorological science (Lynch, 2006).
+Today's weather forecasts are usually fairly reliable and adapted to local conditions for up to ten days.
+However, according to the particular configuration of the 'control parameters' sometimes no prediction is possible, practically sometimes very reliable predictions are possible for long periods.
+By analogy, for some clients or some 'professional identities', given the dynamics of their interactions and/or constraints within their local environments, no forecast is possible, whereas for others it seems easy.
 In lifedesigning first attempts to systematically anticipate possible 'professional identities' through specific interview techniques have recently be proposed by Jean Guichard (2008).
 He puts into perspective multiple 'subjective identity forms' of one person in their evolution from the past through the present towards the future.

 Thus, the emergence of order and the control of local dynamics appear to be indivisible and mutually linked phenomena.
-The classical distinction between 'cause' 'independent' and 'effect' or 'dependent' variables makes no more sense.
-The life design paradigm goes far beyond such traditional reasoning, the understanding, analysis and shaping of naturally occurring processes of change leads to needs for new kinds interventions.
+The classical distinction between 'cause' and 'effect' 'independent' or and 'dependent' variables makes no more sense.
+The life design paradigm goes far beyond traditional reasoning, such as the understanding, analysis and shaping of naturally occurring processes of change leads to needs for new kinds of interventions.